abombin/nidap-export/nidap_exporter/R3_to_Docker/NIDAP_env_mirror_tools/README.txt

 To setup this repo:

- 1-Add the environment variable "NIDAP_SCRIPTS" in your .bashrc file and point it to the directory of this repo 2-Edit your PATH to:
+ 1-Add the environment variable "NIDAP_SCRIPTS" in your .bashrc file and point it to the directory of this folder 2-Edit your PATH to:
     export PATH=$PATH:$NIDAP_SCRIPTS/scripts
  3-Create a file ~/.nidaprc and set in it the NIDAP developer token: